 23. The Friends show's original theme song was "Shiny Happy People" by R.E.M., but was changed later to be "I'll Be There For You" by The Rembrandts.

-24. Phoebe's wedding was not attended by any of her relatives.
+24. In S10E12 of Friends, Phoebe's wedding was not attended by any of her relatives.

 25. Hank Azaria once auditioned for the role of Joey Tribbiani.
 After being rejected, he begged to audition again.
 He auditioned and was rejected again, but he later appeared as David, Phoebe's scientist boyfriend.